Tausand-dev/TempicoSoftware/README.md

 # Tempico Software

-Tampico Software is a suite of tools built to ensure your experience with Tausand's time-to-digital converter.
+Tempico Software is a suite of tools built to ensure your experience with Tausand's time-to-digital converter.

 ## Functionality
 The software operates via a Graphical User Interface (GUI) which facilitates user interaction with the Tausand Tempico hardware.